vgarc018/cs100hw4/READMEdraft_2.md

 ***How the tokenizer uses the delimiter***

 A delimiter is a sequence of one or more characters that separate text, and a tokenizer looks at what delimiters are passed in so that it can know where to separate the tokens.
-So for the previous tokenizer example, we can say that the delimiters are white space and all non-letter/number characters.
+So for the previous tokenizer example, we can say that the default delimiters are white space and all non-letter/number characters.
 Just for reference, our string was:

 `string str = "Don't panic, too much.
 12,34";`

 To explain in detail how this string got parsed, it should be noted that `tokenizer<>` parses by characters.
 So this tokenizer will go through each character in the string and it will check to see if it is in the delimiter set.
-Once it finds a match, the tokenizer will know that everything up until that character is a token so `Don` becomes a token since it finds `'`.
+Once it finds a match, the tokenizer will know that everything up until that character is a token so `Don` becomes a token since it finds `'`, which is a non-letter/number character.
-It will then move on to creating the next token and once it finds `,` it creates the token `panic`.
+It will then move on to creating the next token and once it finds the space after `t`, it creates the token `t`.
 And so this continues on until the tokenizer has gone through the whole string.

 ***Defining our own***